A Detailed Beginner’s Guide to Building Web Apps with Spring Boot

 8. Test Your Application

-Use the H2 console (http://localhost:8080/h2-console) to interact with your database and verify data.
+Use the H2 console (http://localhost:8080/h2-console) to see your database.
+You can verify the data here.

 Also Read this article: Building a REST API with Spring Boot in Just 15 Minutes